LinkedIn’s Q4 2015 Earnings

-Editor’s Note: We’d like to share with you the announcement related to our 2014 fourth quarter earnings.
-We’ll also be providing updates from the earnings call on StockTwits starting at 2pm Pacific Time today.
+Editor’s Note: We’d like to share with you the announcement related to our 2015 fourth quarter earnings.

 I highly encourage you to review associated materials, including our GAAP and non-GAAP reconciliation.

-I will co-host a webcast/conference call with our CEO Jeff Weiner to discuss our financial results for the fourth quarter and full year 2014 and business outlook today at 2:00PM Pacific Time.
-The full transcript of the webcast/conference call can be downloaded from the LinkedIn Newsroom.
+I will co-host a webcast/conference call with our CEO Jeff Weiner to discuss our financial results for the fourth quarter and full year 2015 and business outlook today at 2:00PM Pacific Time.

 See slides below.